djlactose/Bastion/README.md

 * /home
 * /root/bastion
 * /etc/bastion
+* /root/web/instance - Only needed if you are using the Web Interface

 ## Ports

-* 8000 - If you want to make the web interface publically accessible you should open this port.
+* 8000 - **BETA* If you want to make the web interface publically accessible you should open this port.
 You can still access the bastion host without making this accessible.